bbauska/meta-react-basics/README.md

 ClickHandler and a closing curly brace.
 The return statement, I distributed the code on several lines to increase readability.

-Now I\'m setting up the click handling behavior.
-Whenever a user clicks on the button that will evaluate an expression named **clickHandler**, I now need to define this clickHandler and I\'ll set it as a function expression, meaning I will use the const variable keyword and name it **clickHandler**.
-Then I\'ll assign an arrow function to it.
-That\'s it.
+Now I&apos;m setting up the click handling behavior.
+Whenever a user clicks on the button that will evaluate an expression named **clickHandler**, I now need to define this clickHandler and I&apos;ll set it as a function expression, meaning I will use the const variable keyword and name it **clickHandler**.
+Then I&apos;ll assign an arrow function to it.
+That&apos;s it.
-I\'ve just set up a clickHandler that receives the click events that\'s fired from this button and handles it by outputting the word clicked in the console.
+I&apos;ve just set up a clickHandler that receives the click events that&apos;s fired from this button and handles it by outputting the word clicked in the console.
 Again, I save my changes and, in the browser, I open the developer tools.
-Now I locate and activate the console tab in the developer tools, I\'ll also zoom in on the button.
+Now I locate and activate the console tab in the developer tools, I&apos;ll also zoom in on the button.

 When I click the button, the word clicked appears in the console for every click event.
 Back inside the **Btn.js** file and VS Code, I select all the code in the Btn component.
 Right-click on the selection and click the Copy command and the contextual menu that pops up.
 Next, I use the keyboard shortcut of holding down the control key.
-While it\'s pressed down, press and release the K button, then pressing and releasing the C button, and finally releasing the Control key.
+While it&apos;s pressed down, press and release the K button, then pressing and releasing the C button, and finally releasing the Control key.